zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 ## What the Extension Does

-After installation one will find a button panel within the web UI.
+After installation one will find a button panel within the web UI which looks like the next one.

 <a target="_blank" href=""><img src="button_panel_new.png" alt="button panel"></a>